JibbSmart/JoyShockMapper/README.md

 JoyCons and Pro Controllers normally only communicate by Bluetooth.
 Some Bluetooth adapters can't keep up with these devices, resulting in **laggy input**.
 This is especially common when more than one device is connected (such as when using a pair of JoyCons).
 There is nothing JoyShockMapper or JoyShockLibrary can do about this.
 JoyShockMapper experimentally supports connecting Switch controllers by USB.

 Bluetooth support for the DualShock 4 is incomoplete in JoyShockMapper, and isn't working for everyone.
 Please let me know if you encounter any issues with it.

+### Extended Characters
+JoyShockMapper currently only handles paths with regular ASCII extended characters.
+If some file paths have non-latin characters, they will not be recognized.
+You can set JSM_DIRECTORY to a folder where the absolute path does not contain any of those characters and put all of your configuration files, Autoload and GyroConfigs folders there instead.

+### Joycon controllers
+JoyShockMapper considers all joycons to be part of a single controller.
+When using a pair of complementary joycons, this enables the use of chord presses across controllers for example.
+But this may create issues if using two joycons for two different players, or using three joycons or more.
+Keep that in mind when making or using configurations with joycons.

 ## Credits
 I'm Julian "Jibb" Smart, and I made JoyShockMapper.
 As of version 1.3, JoyShockMapper has benefited from substantial community contributions.
 Huge thanks to the following contributors: